395t/review-assignments/_summaries/park2019deepsdf_2.md

   ![Equation 1](./park2019deepsdf_2eq1.png)

-* A deep neural network is trained given a target shape by preparing a set of pairs X composed of 3D point samples and their SDF values.
+* A deep neural network is trained given a target shape by preparing a set of pairs _X_ composed of 3D point samples and their SDF values.

   ![Equation 2](./park2019deepsdf_2eq2.png)

   ![DeepSDF singleShape](./park2019deepsdf_2b.png)

-* The parameter θ of multilayer fully connected network is trained on training set S to make fθ a good approximator.
+* The parameter _θ_ of multilayer fully connected network is trained on training set _S_ to make $$f_{θ}$$ a good approximator.

   ![Equation 3](./park2019deepsdf_2eq3.png)